Local Features and Image Matching¶

 Descriptor distance of matching descriptors, shape of \((B1, 1)\).

-Long tensor indexes of matching descriptors in desc1 and desc2, shape of \((B1, 2)\).
+Long torch.Tensor indexes of matching descriptors in desc1 and desc2, shape of \((B1, 2)\).

-- kornia.feature.match_mnn(desc1, desc2, dm=None)[source]#
+- kornia.feature.match_mnn(desc1, desc2, dm=None)[source]¶

-Function, which finds mutual nearest neighbors in desc2 for each vector in desc1.
+Find mutual nearest neighbors in desc2 for each vector in desc1.

 If the distance matrix dm is not provided,